bobbyhiddn/Magi_CLI/README.md

 ### Overview

 Magi CLI is forged in Python, channeling the enigmatic power of the Click library.
 It offers an array of spells (commands) that manipulate the filesystem, manage files, and automate tasks.
 Designed to be extendable, Magi CLI allows you to add new spells as your knowledge of the hidden arts expands.
+It was also designed to be platform agnostic, but it should be used with a bash terminal like Git Bash for best performance.

+### Cast

+This is the root command.
+It is the main entry point that binds all the other spells together and conjures the CLI.
+It is the first spell you should cast when using the CLI.
+It is also the spell that allows you to cast other spells.
+When you use `cast` it will display all available spells and .spell files in your tome.
+The .spell files will be listed from your default tome path set with the `TOME_PATH` variable or if that is not set, the .spell files in the .tome folder in your current directory will be listed.

+Another goal for cast is to serve as a universal execution command.
+I despise having to use python or bash as prefixes to run a file, so I want to be able to execute most files with cast.
+Currently cast supports .py, .sh, and .spell files.
+I want to add support for .exe, .jar, and other files as well in the future.

-### Spells (Commands)
+#### Spells (Commands)

 1. **Fireball**: Transmute a file or directory into ashes, sending it to the '.graveyard' realm.
 This command deletes a file or directory and moves it to the '.graveyard' directory, ensuring that the deleted files are preserved in case they need to be restored later.